 There are abandoned towns all over the world.
-Some like Pripyat and Chernobyl, the cities that were abandoned after the nuclear plant disaster in 1986, are eerie reminders of a once bustling energy town that literally died overnight.
-Few towns were abandoned as quickly as those surrounding the nuclear reactor, though.
-Most dwindle away slowly, until residents are forced to relocate for economic reasons.
+Some, like Pripyat and Chernobyl — the cities that were abandoned after the famed nuclear plant disaster in 1986 — are eerie reminders of a once bustling energy town that literally died overnight.
+But, few towns were abandoned as quickly as those surrounding the nuclear reactor.
+Most dwindle away slowly until residents are forced to relocate for economic reasons.

-During the 19th century, towns across the United States seemingly sprung up over night with the discovery of gold.
-And almost as quickly, these same towns were deserted and became the ghost towns that romanticize the culture of a bygone era.
-Not all ghost towns across America were abandoned when the gold rush faded.
-Some towns suffered when production decreased dramatically in single economy towns, while others met similar fates when major highways bypassed once thriving economic centers.
+During the 19th century, towns across the United States sprung up overnight with the discovery of gold and silver ore.
+Almost as quickly, these same towns were deserted and became the ghost towns that romanticize the culture of a bygone era.
+However, not all ghost towns across America were abandoned when the gold rush faded.
+Some suffered when production decreased dramatically in single economy towns, while others met similar fates when major highways bypassed once-thriving economic centers.

 Thurmond, West Virginia